aabzel/ENVELOP-PROBLEM/README.md

 Determine the average number of envelopes N that you need to buy in order to collect a complete set of L stickers and get a prize.

-Result of execution:

-L - amount of stickers in the envelope
-K - amount of stickers in the kit
+Result of execution presented in the file outcom.txt

-K_L(5,5)=2